nlicalzi/launch_school/225-object_oriented_javascript/object_creation_patterns/object_creation_patterns.md

       jane instanceof Person; // true
       ```

-  * If we call a construtor function without the `new` operator, `this` points to the global object and will result in some weirdness:
+  * If we call a constructor function without the `new` operator, `this` points to the global object and will result in some weirdness:

     * ```javascript
       function Person(firstName, lastName = '') {